IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ## 3. (Optional) Seeding our Db2 Warehouse database

 We'll need a place to store our data.
 For this workshop we've opted to use Db2 Warehouse on our local Cloud Pak for Data cluster.
-Note that CP4D can work with any Database witha JDBC connector, so this is only one of many choices.
+Note that CP4D can work with any Database with a JDBC connector, so this is only one of many choices.

 ## Load Data into Local DB2 Warehouse